 Targeting Key Work Areas

-One common approach is to install recessed lights above key work areas, such as countertops, sinks, and cooking surfaces.
+One common approach is to install recessed lights Lamolighting above key work areas, such as countertops, sinks, and cooking surfaces.
 This ensures that these spaces are adequately illuminated for food preparation and cooking tasks.
 For instance, placing lights directly above an island can create a focal point while providing ample light for meal prep or casual dining.

 Balancing Task and Ambient Lighting